stachyris/PSMC_Tutorial-BirdLab/docs/source/01_Data_Pre-Processing.rst

 .. note::

  This took about 6 hours 28 minutes on my M2 Mac with 8 cores and 24GB RAM.
-Potentially it *WILL* take long time when you run do it.
+Potentially it *WILL* take long time when you do it on your system.
 Could run for days.
-So plan accordingly
+So plan accordingly.

 F) Filter the mapped data (Quality, Sort, PCR Duplicates removal)